 JamPlay Bass Lessons – A Comprehensive Review –> We hope you find Bass Player Center to be useful for helping you learn to play bass guitar.
 Our lessons focus on getting you started on bass by providing the foundation needed to build and grow your playing ability.
 If you’ve reached a point where you’re interested in a more comprehensive & professional level of instruction we offer reviews & recommendations for several online premium bass lessons sites.

 Below is a comprehensive review of JamPlay Bass.
 As a subscriber to JamPlay, we are able to access and review what is offered to members of their site.
-This review was written in May 2020.
+This review was updated in June 2022.
 We’ll continue to publish updates covering any new additions or changes to their site and services.

 What We Like Most About JamPlay